Expert Advice On Improving Your Home

 • Heat pump: Heat pumps exchange hot and cold air between your house and the outdoors.
 They don't make their own heating and cooling, so they work more effectively in more temperate climates and may not be as effective during Fort Mill's hot summers.

 • Packaged heating and air: Packaged HVAC systems are more popular in smaller houses.
-These systems consist of a single heating and cooling unit that's usually located in an attic or basement.
-This unit tends to be efficient, compact, and easy to maintain.
+These systems consist of a single combined heating and cooling unit, typically located in an attic or basement.
+This unit tends to be compact, efficient, and easy to maintain.

-HVAC maintenance prices vary based on the specific services required.
+HVAC maintenance prices differ based on the specific services needed.
 HVAC systems can be complicated and potentially require a number of services.
-Costs for typical jobs are as follows:
+Fees for typical jobs are as follows:

 HVAC Unit TypeCost